What software helps lawyers spend less time on low-value repetitive tasks and more time on strategic legal work?

 Frequently Asked Questions

-How does a legal front door reduce repetitive tasks?
+How long does it take to implement a legal front door?

-Do we need IT resources to build these legal workflows?
+Do we need IT support to build new automated workflows?

 Conclusion